 In response to the outbreak of the Novel Coronavirus in China, all courseware of the Company was free of charge during February 1, 2020 to February 29, 2020, and the membership period of the existing paying-members was automatically extended for one month.
-The promotional activity during the epidemic caused reduced online revenue of the Company in February 2020 and we believe that it will prevent the Company from meeting its targeted performance for the fiscal year ended March 31, 2020.
+The promotional activity during the epidemic caused reduced online revenue of the Company in February 2020.
 The number of new registered members, however, in February 2020 reached approximately 2.2 million, an increase of over 60% to January 2020.
-As such, it is expected that certain of these new registered members will become fee paying-members in the future.
+As of June 30, 2020, the number of registered members reached to approximately 72.66 million, representing an approximately 6% increase compared with the number as of March 31, 2020.
+As such, we believe that the growth of the number of our registered members during the height of China's epidemic period may have had an initial beneficial impact on the business development of the Company.
+By July 31, 2020, our business and revenue had gradually returned to the fiscal year 2019 (pre-COVID) levels.
+The COVID-19 does not appear to have had a lasting impact on our business operation.
 However, it is difficult to predict the long-term impact that the epidemic may have on our business, depending on the duration and severity of COVID-19's impact on our customers, instructors and students.